 Selling your car during the coronavirus (COVID-19) crisis

-However, Motorway are open for business as usual and are abiding by the current guidelines regarding contact-free car selling.
+The economy is slowly opening up again and at Motorway we have been open for business as usual since May 2020.
 We work with a nationwide network of 3,000+ verified dealers to find your best offer, and transactions are completed contact-free for your safety.
 You can sell your car now.

 - What you have to do during the COVID-19 lockdown